Jonas Sjöstedt: Political career

 He was elected on 6 January 2012 at a party congress, receiving 179 votes to Rossana Dinamarca's 39.
 In a press conference after his election, he promised Dinamarca a leading role within the party before the 2014 general election.
 He advocated co-operation with the Swedish Social Democratic Party and the Green Party, but decried the 2010 red-green alliance for necessitating too much compromise on the part of the Left.

 In August 2018, he criticised the tightening of Swedish immigration laws and rejected what he called a "competition in Europe to have the harshest policies", advocating the reintroduction of permanent residence permits and family reunification rights.

 In January 2020, Sjöstedt announced his intention to resign as the Left Party's leader at their congress in May, citing a desire to spend more time with his family who were currently living in Vietnam.
 Due to the COVID-19 pandemic, the congress was postponed, and Sjöstedt remained as party leader until the congress could be held on 31 October 2020, when Nooshi Dadgostar was elected as his successor.

 He criticised the Swedish government for its concessions to Turkey to secure NATO membership, accusing it of betraying the Kurdish people in Sweden and Turkey.

 Sjöstedt was chosen as the lead candidate for the Left Party's list for the 2024 European Parliament election in Sweden and received the most personal votes in a European parliamentary election in Sweden, surpassing Marit Paulsen's record of 221,489 personal votes in 2009.
 He is one of the party's two MEPs for the 2024–2029 term.
 He is a member of the Parliament's Committee on Climate and Environment, the Committee on Budgetary Control and a deputy member of the Committee on Foreign Affairs.
 Sjöstedt is also a columnist in Västerbottens Folkblad.

+In 2026, Sjöstedt and fellow MEP Hanna Gedin were barred by the Israeli government from entering the country, citing anti-Israel activities.

 Personal life

 Sjöstedt married Ann Måwe, a Swedish diplomat, in 2004.
-They have twin daughters.
+They have twins.
+Jonas also has a daughter from a previous marriage.

 He moved to New York City in 2006, accompanying his wife, who was part of the Swedish delegation to the United Nations.
 During his time there, he was an active member of the Socialist Party USA.
 He moved to Hanoi in 2020, where his wife works as the Swedish ambassador to Vietnam.
 He writes for Swedish leftist publications, radio, and print columns, as well as works of history and fiction.